-This is the service through which we will post books held in stock and copies of journal articles or book chapters direct to your home or work address.
+The Book and Copy Delivery Service is a means by which the Library will post books held in stock and copies of journal articles or book chapters directly to your home or work address.
 This service is for staff and students of the University.

 £3* per loan.

 Photocopies will be charged at the rate of 4p per page up to a maximum of £3.00

 *If you have a current disability support plan, book loans will be sent free of charge.
 Photocopies are charged at the same rate as above.
 You should select the relevant option on the request form and we will process accordingly.